 That Drink’s Never Free!

 Build a house and see just how much labor it takes (and how much cement).
 Watch the television show, Holmes on Homes.
 It is the major labor outlay of your life (translated from your salary) and that’s why they generally don’t give them away, they are damn costly in just sheer labor.
 But what about a door?
 If you own a house and you’re motoring along in your life with cars, kids and pets — the good life — you could afford fifteen dollars a year to give some poor smuck a door.
-What about $500 a year to give someone windows and doors?
-A $1000 a year for a new comer to start a fresh life in your country?
+What about 500 dollars a year to give someone windows and doors?
+A thousand dollars a year for an immigrant to start a fresh life in your country?
 It might give him or her a porch and a portion of an investment in a mosque or church.
 Not an overwhelming sacrifice.
 What if that tax exempt church attacks the decadent West and pluralistic democracy under-minding our slightly civil, pluralistic society and semi-free markets?
-If they joined with the street-wise Left and preached for free houses for all and a church, temple and mosque in every community, then you see the Left and the Right have common cause?
+If they joined with the street-wise Left and preached for free houses for all and a church temple and mosque in every community, then you see the Left and the Right have common cause?
 After all, everyone should have a house and community faith can’t hurt, can it?

 How do you feel about giving fifteen dollars for the door now?
 If you’re in for the door, you’re in for the whole house.
 If you license doctors you will eventually have to supply free medicine.
 If you compel students to go to school, you will have public-unionized teachers who will fight against merit pay, if you outlaw pleasurable substances, you will fight an endless unwinnable violent war against drugs.

-You have to judge the result by the alternative, such as, single moms without state subsidy have a harder life than they otherwise would (to say nothing of the children, who can’t choose to have wedded, better-economically-managed parents).
+You have to judge the result by the alternative, such as, single moms without state subsidy have a harder life than they otherwise would have (to say nothing of the children, who can’t choose to have wedded, better-economically-managed parents).
 But their instances remain low when they are not subsidized by the commonwealth.
 With state-welfare, many single moms remain single and have multiple children thus increasing their state income.
 Many also have lovers living with them whose addresses for tax purposes and to keep collecting these benefits do not match their spouses where they in fact live.
 Everyone knows that there are only a few fundamental rules in our affluent wealthy societies of the West to avoid outright poverty: if you finish high school, don’t quit a job without having a job and stay married, (i.e, don’t have children out of wedlock) there is a higher than 95% chance you won’t be poor.
-Single moms in a sense, can’t help themselves anymore than say, smokers.
-On average, smoking will cost you seven years of your life; this knowledge and other demonstrable health risks caused by smoking are great incentives for many to quit, but not all.
+Single moms in a sense, can’t help themselves anymore than say smokers.
+On average, smoking can cost you a decade of your life and we see that this knowledge and other demonstrable health risks caused by smoking are great incentives for many to quit, but not all do.
 An incentive for the really recalcitrant would be for the state to outlaw tobacco products, and for single mothers to have their babies put up for adoption.
 However, should the state manage the mis-managers with force, after all, it is for their own benefit?
 I think in a free society the answer is obvious, but I wonder sometimes if my answer would be in the minority, for while we subsidize single moms, we incarcerate drug addicts.